crypto data flow

 Recipes

-End-to-end: a feed-driven submitter and a private-feed consumer.
+Build end-to-end examples: a feed-driven submitter and a private-feed consumer.